-He instinctively knew that this man, whoever he was, was trespassing in areas of the inn he wasn't allowed.
+He instinctively knew that this man, whoever he might be, was trespassing in areas of the inn he wasn't allowed.
 And if that were true, then he must be looking for something.
 Evidence?
 Evidence of what?
 Garret thought of all the midnight diggings he'd heard just beyond these walls.
 If she was doing what he thought she was, then there must be any number of missing persons out there.
-People that had checked into the inn, and then disappeared.
-With all the legends and mysterious goings on connected with the inn, it had most certainly gained a tarnished reputation, but no one had ever ran an investigation into the strange happenings here.
+People who had checked into the inn and then disappeared.
+With all the legends and mysterious goings-on connected with the inn, it had most certainly gained a tarnished reputation, but no one had ever run an investigation into the strange happenings here.
 New hope surged within him.
-At last maybe Lucretia was going to have to pay for her sins.
+At last maybe Lucretia was going to pay for her sins.
 The idea was intriguing enough to keep him listening.
 Straining at times, he managed to pick up a word here and there until a thought occurred to him.
 If he could hear voices through that antiquated old ventilator, there was a chance he could be heard as well.
 Quickly turning the wheels of his chair, he hurried over to the shaft and stretched upward, lifting his head.
 "Hey!" he yelled.
-"I'm down here ... in the basement.
+"I'm down here, in the basement.
 Can you hear me?"
-He paused, and heard the voices become abruptly silent.
-Shadoe's head jerked toward the ceiling.
+He paused and heard the voices become abruptly silent. \ \ \ \ Shadoe's head jerked toward the ceiling.
 "What was that?"
-Then he looked at Julita.
+He looked at Julita.
 "Did you hear something?"
 "No," she said timidly.

 "Hello!"
 Shadoe yelled, his eyes elevated upward.
 "Hello!"
-Garret's old eyes sparked with new life when he heard the faraway voice.
-"Can you hear me?" he yelled.
+"Can you hear me?"
+Garret yelled.
 "I'm in the basement!"
 Shadoe looked at Julita.
 "You must have heard that."
 His eyes scoured the ceiling.
 "Where is it coming from?"
 His search stopped when he saw a ventilator shaft tucked neatly away from the main part of the room, hardly noticeable.
 He ran to it.
 "Hello!" he yelled.
-An excited smile pulled at Garret's lips.
-The voice was still faint, but the words came through with much more clarity.
-"Hello, my name is Garret Van Dare, and I'm trapped in the basement!"
-Shadoe's eyes filled with shock.
-Then he looked at Julita.
+"Hello!
+My name is Garret Van Dare, and I'm trapped in the basement!"
+Shadoe turned to Julita.
 "Did you hear that?
 Did he say he was trapped in the basement?"
 Julita shook her head.
 "I don't know," she said in a timid, frightened voice.

-He reached over and grabbed her sholders.
+He reached over and grabbed her shoulders.
 "What the hell do you know about this?" he demanded.
 "Is there someone in the basement?"
-"No..."
-She shook her head, tears beginning to fall.
-"No ...
-I don't know."
+"I've never been in the basement.
+I-I don't know."
 She still seemed to be hiding something, making his anger spiral once again.
-"Julita, stop all this playacting, and talk to me" he bellowed.
-Taking hold of her shoulders, he shook her.
-"Don't you understand for God's sake, someone's life may be in danger!"
-"I don't know," she sobbed, looking at him in fear.
+"Julita, stop all this playacting and talk to me," he bellowed as he shook her.
+"Don't you understand, for God's sake, someone's life may be in danger!"
+"Lucretia's the only one that's been down there," she said timidly.